f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   :align: center
   :scale: 80%

-Next, repeat the process and create another chassis partition for slot3 naming it **Development** and supply and IP address, prefix, and gateway along with a partition image.
+Next, repeat the process and create another chassis partition for slot3 naming it **Development**, and supply and IP address, prefix, and gateway along with a partition F5OS-C image to run

 .. image:: images/initial_setup_of_velos_system_controllers/image19.png
   :align: center
   :scale: 80%

-You’ll then see a summary of all 3 partitions each with a unique **partition ID**, along with their **Operational State**.
+You’ll then see a summary of all 3 partitions, each with a unique **partition ID**, along with their **Operational State**.

 .. image:: images/initial_setup_of_velos_system_controllers/image20.png
   :align: center